TDVamit/Sanjay-CG/README.md

    - Run `npx tsc --noEmit` to check for errors
    - Ensure all dependencies are properly installed

-4. **Local Development Issues**
-   - Use `npm install --legacy-peer-deps` for installation
-   - Use `npm run build:original` for standard builds

 ## 🤝 Contributing

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Test the build process with `npm run build`
+4. Test the build process
 5. Submit a pull request

 ## 📄 License